DreymaR/BigBagKbdTrixTMK/docs/README.md

 <i>The Colemak Curl(DH)AngleWide, a.k.a.
 Colemak-CAW, ergo modded layout.</i><br>
 <br>

-This mod depends on using a CurlAngle ergo mod which is easier on an "102/105-key" ISO keyboard but as seen above there are decent options for US/ANSI boards too.
+On row-staggered boards, DH should be paired with an Angle (or AngleWide) ergo mod which is easier on an "102/105-key" ISO keyboard but as seen above there are decent options for US/ANSI boards too.

-To use Colemak-DH with my TMK files, there's a preprocessor switch named CURLMOD:
+To use Colemak-DH with my TMK files, there's a preprocessor switch named `CURLMOD`:
 <pre><code>
  *  The CURLMOD options for Colemak and Tarmak layouts are:
-  * 0: No Curl - vanilla Colemak/Tarmak
+ *  0: No Curl - "vanilla" Colemak/Tarmak
-  * 1: The 2017 Curl(DHk) ergo mod, bringing the D and H keys down to comfortable bottom-row positions (QWERTY C/M)
-  * 2: SteveP99's original Curl(DHm) ergo mod, bringing D/H down but M to the home row.
+ *  1: SteveP99's original Curl(DHm) ergo mod, bringing D/H down but M to the home row.
 DH standard since Oct 2020.
-...
+ *
+ *  N/A: The 2017 Curl(DHk) ergo mod, bringing the D and H keys down to comfortable bottom-row positions (QWERTY C/M)
+ *      (Some row-staggered board users may like the DHk variant, but the DHm standard is good for all board types.)
+ *  N/A: DreymaR's old Curl(DvH) mod, bringing DH center-down to the QWERTY V/N keys.
+ *      (If you somehow wish to keep ZXCV together as in my old Curl(DvH) mod, edit the maps manually.)
+ *
+ *  NOTE: On the first Tarmak step, the CURLMOD setting doesn't matter.
+If you want to swap H and M early, edit it in.
+ *        For the other steps, CURLMOD still doesn't move H-M so Curl(DH) users by default will do H-M in the last step.
+ *        An extra baby step after Tarmak1 could be transitioning to an Angle(Wide) keymap/model before Tarmak2.

-#define CURLMOD 1
+# define CURLMOD        1   /* CURL_DH          */
 </code></pre><br>

 This switch only affects Colemak layouts, including the four Tarmak layouts and Mirrored Colemak.
-Make sure you use a CurlAngle or CurlAngleWide keymap type such as <i>UNIMAP_AWIZXCBV</i> with it (optional for Tarmak1).
+As mentioned, use an 'A' keymap with it (optional for Tarmak1).

 <br><h3>[2.3]    PLAYING WITH THE SYMS (Work-In-Progress)</h3>

-The fairly optional "Sym" symbol key mod hasn't been fully implemented in my TMK files.
-There's a model for CAWS-ISO that may serve as a template if you want another variant.
-But note that models affect Extend layers and other layouts too!
-So you may be better off just editing the layout definitions directly instead.
+The Symbol key mods are selected with the `SYMBOLKEYS` setting.
+The Sym mod depends on your keymap, so select the right one depending on your Wide mod and board type.
+<pre><code>
+ *  The SYMBOLKEYS options for layouts are:
+ *  0: No Symbol key changes - "vanilla" Colemak or whatever
+ *  1: Sym mod for non-Wide ergo mods
+ *  2: Sym mod for Wide mod combos on ISO keyboards
+ *  3: Sym mod for Wide mod combos on ANSI keyboards
+ *
+ *  Adaptations for ANSI-ISO and locale key differences (more info below):
+ *  4  : Some keys are made four-level: AltGr+<key> sends Unicode glyphs (by OS specific input method)
+ *  5  : DreymaR's ISO-Nor hack, moving some keys to make the Norwegian layout more like ANSI/US

+# define SYMBOLKEYS     0   /* SYM_NONE         */
+</code></pre><br>

+Note that `SYMBOLKEYS` affects Extend layers and other layouts too!

 <pre><code>
   \   7   8   9   0   =